wongamanda/build-your-first-agent-with-azure-ai-agent-service-workshop/docs/docs/lab-2-code_interpreter.md

 ### Review the Instructions

-Review the **src/workshop/instructions/instructions_code_interpreter.txt** file.
-This replaces and adds to the instructions we used in the previous lab.
+1. Open the **src/workshop/instructions/instructions_code_interpreter.txt** file.
+This file replaces the instructions used in the previous lab.

+2. Review the updated instructions.

-In the **Tools** section we have added a new "Visualization and Code Interpretation" tool that instructs the agent to:
+    In the **Tools** section, there is a new "Visualization and Code Interpretation" definition that instructs the agent to:

-- Use the code interpreter to write programs, e.g. to download or visualize data
+    - Use the code interpreter to write programs, e.g. to download or visualize data.
-- Visualize data using chats and graphs, and follow the user's language for labels, titles and other text in charts
+    - Visualize data using chats and graphs, and follow the user's language for labels. titles and other text in charts.
-- Save visualizations as PNG files, and data as CSV files
+    - Save visualizations as PNG files, and data as CSV files.

 ### Run the Agent App